albertcito/nodejs-web-typescript/README.md

   "Authorization": "Bearer ${token}"
 }
 ```

 ## Contribute
 Before to send a PR please do it:
-- Run `yarn test-build` to ensure everithing is working well.
+- Run `yarn build` to ensure build is working.
+- Run `yarn test --roots build/tests` to run the test in with the js files.
 - Run `yarn eslint --fix` to validate the code style.
 - Run `yarn ejslint --fix` to validate the ejs files.